-- 15.1 The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
+- 16.1 The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
 Lack of competence in English must not be confused with learning difficulties.
 However, if an EAL child is making slow progress it should not be assumed that language status is the only reason.
-The School will look carefully at progress over a range of subjects and we may need to recommend professional assessment through the mother tongue.
-(See separate EAL policy). - 15.2 The School maintains a separate EAL register which includes a record of the language(s) spoken at home and the Level each pupil is working at / towards in order to monitor progress.
+The school will look carefully at progress over a range of subjects, and we may need to recommend ongoing discussions with parents and implement a professional assessment using the home language.
+(See separate EAL policy). - 16.2 The school maintains a separate EAL register which includes a record of the language(s) spoken at home and the Level each pupil is working at / towards, to monitor progress.